The Benefits of Wide Operating Temperature Power Supplies

 The size of a power supply is generally correlated with its power rating and operating temperature range.
 Larger supplies are required to accommodate higher power ratings, and the smaller a supply is, the more likely it is to require aggressive cooling methods to support higher output powers.
 Component selection and efficient thermal design methods are critical facets of a power supply design that can enable smaller solutions with higher output powers, using less costly cooling methods.
 The team at Astrodyne TDI can guide you to the optimal power supply for your power solution.

 A more efficient power supply will produce less heat, simplifying the thermal management of its design.
 This means that a power supply with a wide operating temperature range is likely to have a high-efficiency rating as well.
 Power supplied with lower efficiencies are more likely to require aggressive cooling methods to maintain their reliability at higher ambient operating temperatures.

 Touch Temperature (Primarily a Concern for External Power Supplies)

 In applications where a user or operator can come in contact with the power supply, the touch temperature of the supply should remain low enough that it won't cause injury.
 Proper thermal design of the power supply will mitigate this risk, and supplies with wider operating temperatures ranges are likely to exhibit less temperature rise, resulting in lower touch temperatures for a given ambient operating temperature.

 Now that we've discussed the characteristics and benefits of wide operating temperature power supplies, why not see their advantages for yourself?
 To gain the benefits of a power supply rated for a wide range of operating temperatures, work with Astrodyne TDI.
-The Astrodyne TDI team are experts at testing and certifying power supplies over an extensive range of temperatures.
+The Astrodyne TDI team are expert at testing and certifying power supplies over an extensive range of temperatures.
 We can simplify your power supply choice by helping you find the best power solution that meets the needs of your system.

 Contact us today to learn more.